Omkar-Sonawane-23/Techbro/README.md

 ---

 Thank you for considering **TechBro's PCCOE Inventory and Event Management System**!
 We believe this platform can revolutionize event and inventory management at PCCOE.

----

-This README now includes the specific deployment link, all relevant pages, and is well-structured to ensure clarity for users and reviewers.